tfarras/nodejs-deploy/README.md

 ```

 - `name` - is the name of our workflow
 - `on` - is the block where we describe what will trigger our workflow.
-By default it's trigerred when a `push` is performed to the `master` branch (in this case `master` branch is accessed) or when a `Pull Request` is performed into `master` branch (in this case will be accessed source branch, ex. `feature/TASK-1`).
-And we can trigger it mannually, it's allowed by `workflow_dispatch` property.
+By default it's triggered when a `push` is performed to the `master` branch (in this case `master` branch is accessed) or when a `Pull Request` is performed into `master` branch (in this case will be accessed source branch, ex. `feature/TASK-1`).
+And we can trigger it manually, it's allowed by `workflow_dispatch` property.
 - `jobs` - is the block in which our jobs are configured.
-They can run one by one, or simultaneosly (ex. deploying backend and frontend at once in monorepos).
+They can run one by one, or simultaneously (ex. deploying backend and frontend at once in monorepos).
   - `build` - is the name of our job.
 It contains it's own configuration.
     - `runs-on` - The type of machine to run the job on.
 The machine can be either a GitHub-hosted runner or a self-hosted runner.
     - `steps` - place where our logic lives.
 Each step runs in its own process in the runner environment and has access to the workspace and filesystem.